8 Early Warning Signs of Feline Leukemia Virus (FeLV)

 You can spot the warning signs of feline leukemia virus, also known as FeLV, if you know what to look for.
 When the disease is detected early enough, you may even be able to take steps to lengthen the life of your cat.

-Understanding the Warning Signs of Feline Leukemia
+Understanding the First Signs of Feline Leukemia

 Stomach Problems

-Lethargy and Weakness
+Weakness

-Recognize the Final Stages of Feline Leukemia
+Recognizing the Final Stages of Feline Leukemia

 In the final stages of FeLV, your cat's health will be severely compromised by the infection.
-This leaves him open to developing other diseases and disorders not related to FeLV.
+This leaves them open to developing other diseases and disorders not related to FeLV.
 If you notice your cat suffering from any of the following, there is a good chance he may be in the final stages of FeLV:

 • Constant diarrhea

-• Difficulty getting up and moving about and lack of coordination
+• Difficulty getting up and moving about

 • Extreme lethargy

-• Tumors and cancer, particularly Lymphoma and Fibrosarcoma
+• Tumors and cancer, particularly lymphoma and fibrosarcoma

 • Seizures